 Number your paragraphs, so that people can refer to the appropriate parts of your statement more easily.

 Ask someone you trust to read and comment on what you have written.
-They may well find ways in which it could be shorter and clearer.
-(Don’t take that personally!)
+They may find ways in which it could be shorter and clearer.
+(Please don’t take that personally!)